-ii.
+- Post bid documents in April 2022 - Waiting to receive feedback from the state and approval to go out to bid.
+These should be received in the next 3-4 weeks. - ii.
 Gomez ADA Phase 2 Campus Improvement Project: The project is funded by General Funds and 2021/22 SM Funds.
 FPD sent the City of Riverside an email identifying the areas they are responsible for.
 The project has DSA approval.
 FPD coordinated with the CM to review the plans.
-The cost proposals will be received soon for constructability review and construction cost estimates.
-This project may tie into another project.
-Plans and specifications were received, the list of CM's were contacted and 9 proposals were received.
-The process will begin and when finished, will go back to the architect to make any changes on plans and specifications.
 Mohtasham is working with RCC to determine if there are any projects that could tie in for the CM services.
 Once that is established, proposals for the CM work will be requested.
 The project is on schedule, it could be another 2 months before going out to bid.
+Bernards Bros. is currently doing a constructability review that should be completed on 3/31/22.
+FPD will meet with the architect to review the schedule.

-ACTION: Determine additional projects to tie in for the CM services and bid out the project iii.
+- Determine if any addenda are needed; receive CM and Special Inspectors costs - iii.
 Digital Library Building STEM Engagement Center: This is a \$5,000,000 project locally funded from RCC General Funds.
 It will renovate the existing Digital Library to become a STEM Engagement Center.
 It is a priority 1 item in the FMP.
 Programming with the architect (Gensler) and user group continues.
 The team provided the 3-D models to the user group.
 The design development plans and floor plans were finalized in December 2021.
-FPD plans to submit to DSA by mid-March.
+FPD plans to submit to DSA on March 18, 2022, feedback is expected back within 6-8 weeks.
 A media room was added to the space.
-FPD is working with TSS and the District IT to come up with the scope of work for that space.
-The initial cost estimate based on the design was received from the architect; it is \$500,000 over budget.
-FPD is working with Gensler to come up with Value Engineering (VE) items to bring down the cost then provide that to the college hopefully by the week of February 28, 2022.
+FPD worked with TSS and the District IT to determine the scope of work for that space.
+The initial cost estimate based on the design was received from the architect; it was \$500,000 over budget.
+FPD worked with Gensler to come up with Value Engineering (VE) items.
+The VE items were provided to the college in February 2022.
+Those items brought down the cost and did not have any effect on the programs.
+The budget issue was resolved, Griffin is working with the college to process a budget transfer.